 Notify the community of the concern and request a response within 60 days.

-If eth matter remains unresolved, a SRWMO manager will notify the city council or town board in-person.
+If the matter remains unresolved, a SRWMO manager will notify the city council or town board in-person.

 If the matter remains unresolved, notify the MN Board of Water and Soil Resources and all the member communities of the concern and request a meeting to discuss the matter.